Nilufar Chowdhury Moni

-Nilufar Chowdhury Moni is a Bangladesh Nationalist Party politician and a former member of the Bangladesh Parliament from a reserved seat.
+Nilufar Chowdhury Moni is a Bangladesh Nationalist Party politician and the incumbent Jatiya Sangsad member from the women's reserved seat–10 since May 2026.

 Career

 Moni was elected to parliament from a reserved seat as a Bangladesh Nationalist Party candidate in 2009.

+Controversy

+In 2026, Moni faced criticism after she suggested that that extortion in Bangladesh was preferable to Zakat, an obligatory form of charity in Islam.